 If probate is pending in Arizona, you need to hire a probate attorney in Arizona.
 Many lawyers offer free initial consultations, so you can ask about having the attorney’s fees taken out of your father’s estate.
 Best wishes.

 If the account is a Payable On Death account and you are named as the sole beneficiary, you should be able to get the money by showing the bank your mother's death certificate.
-Since the account is not in your mother's trust, your sister cannot access it in her capacity as trustee (unless the trust...Read more »
+Since the account is not in your mother's trust, your sister cannot access it in her capacity as trustee (unless...Read more »